Komodo/KomodoEdit/README.md

 Note that these are simplified steps of the building process, for a more in-depth guide check <BUILD.txt>.

+### Building with Docker

+The easiest way to get started is to use our Docker image, this will basically provide you with a Ubuntu 12.04 based build of Komodo.

+After cloning the repository simply navigate into {repo}/util/docker and check out `./docklet --help`

+To use the docker image you need to of course have Docker installed as well as have X11 forwarding enabled in your SSH client (should work by default on most linux distros).

+#### Prepare Docker Image

+ * Build the docker image: `./docklet build`
+ * Start your container: `./docklet start`
+ * SSH into your container to start working: `./docklet ssh`

+#### Building Steps

+Once your image is prepared you can follow the building steps for linux as described below.

 ### Building on Windows